mdlincoln/clipr/cran-comments.md

-This submission adds clipboard handlers for systems using Wayland, and modifies calls on Windows with R>=4.2 to work with UTF-8 native encodings.
+This submission adds clipboard handlers for systems using Wayland, and modifies calls on Windows with R>=4.2 to work with UTF-8 native encoding.

 ## Test environments
 * local OS X install, R 4.1.2